vgrigoriu/slides/debugging/debugging.markdown

 # Make it fail

+- so you can look at it
+- so you can focus on the cause
-- do it again
+- so you can tell if you've fixed it

+# Make it fail

-- start at th beginning
+- start at the beginning
 - stimulate the failure
 - don't simulate the failure
 - find the uncontrolled condition that makes it intermittent